Ph-ill/Digestarr/README.md

 #### Download as ZIP

-If you prefer not to use Git, you can download the repository as a ZIP file directly from GitHub:
 1. Navigate to the [Digestarr GitHub repository](https://github.com/yourusername/Digestarr).
 2. Click the green **Code** button.
 3. Select **Download ZIP**.